kevR27/Exam_AP/README.md

      * gets separate new dataset for the other sources we have (ensembl, havana, ensembl_havana)
      * gets the gene name which is seen on the said remaining sources and they are usually seen on the attribute column

-2. ***Registry.py*** is a program which is able to open our dataset and print given function which is asked by the user; the file is linked with the *operation.py*; this file is necessary for the implement web-based user interface
+2. ***Registry.py*** is a program which is able to print given function which is asked by the user; the file is linked with the *app.py*; this file is necessary for the implement web-based user interface

-3. ***app.py*** consists in a program which implements the Web-based user interface (UI). in order for it to function it needs the python modules and libraries like Flask, operations, and Registry
+3. ***app.py*** consists in a program whichis able to  able to open our dataset and it implements the Web-based user interface (UI). in order for it to function it needs the python modules and libraries like Flask, operations, and Registry

 ## CRC Cards